CoAP: Echo, Request-Tag, and Token Processing

 3.2.1.
 Request-Tag Option Format

-The Request-Tag option is not critical, is safe to forward,
+The Request-Tag option is elective, safe to forward, repeatable, and

 The Request-Tag MAY be an Inner or Outer option.
 It influences the

-Inner or Outer block operation, respectively.
+Inner or Outer block operations, respectively.
 The Inner and Outer

 values are therefore independent of each other.
 The Inner option is

-encrypted and integrity protected between client and server, and
+encrypted and integrity protected between the client and server, and

 fragmentation of requests.
 The Outer option is visible to proxies